LudwigEnglbrecht/sauvegardeEX/README.md

 Use the [cdp-forensic-frontend](https://github.com/danieltrtwn/cdp-forensic-frontend) as GUI to use the cdp-forensic-webserver services.

-# Installation 3/3 - cdp-forensic-frontend (on any possible machine)
+# Installation 3/3 - cdp-forensic-frontend (any machine)

 To install the easy to use Web Interface (cdp-forensic-frontend) follow the following steps: